DaCookie/lost-kittens-bot-instructions/README.md

 - **Automatically erase *Meow?* messages**: off
 - The cat can hide in any of your server's channels

+### Recommendations

+While this game can motivate your community, you can avoid annoying non-playing members to be spammed by *Meow?* messages with two settings:

+- Specify a category which will contain the only channels where the game will happen.
+You can configure it with the `!lk-start` command (see below)
+- Disable notifications by default on the channels where the game happens (from *Notifications Settings*, in Discord server menu)

 ## How to play?

 You can try this game on [my demo Discord server](https://discord.gg/4nhqwqXP5c), or install it on your own server by following the instructions above.
 In order to call the cat, users must post a message that contain one of the following keywords (and don't forget the question mark!).